Seteco/Somorrostro/high-performance-netdata.md

 These options:

 - `[global].bind socket to IP = 127.0.0.1` makes netdata listen only for requests from localhost (nginx).
 - `[global].access log = none` disables the access.log of netdata.
-It is not needed since netdata only listens for requests on 127.0.0.1 and thus only nginx can access it.
+It is not needed since netdata only listens for requests on 127.0.0.1 and thus only nginx can access it. nginx has its own access.log for your record.
 - `[global].disconnect idle web clients after seconds = 3600` will kill inactive web threads after an hour of inactivity.
 - `[global].enable web responses gzip compression = no` disables gzip compression at netdata.